pfrazee/fuego/README.md

 Fuego is a Generic Web Service built on NodeJS and PostgreSQL.
 It is an open database designed to support a wide variety of applications with extensible schemas and predefined data-structures.

+Fuego was created to provide a shared social hackable DB.
+Users can actively experiment with applications, UI elements, data-schemas, and formats, while still interacting around a shared dataset.
+It is chaotic, messy, and damn fun.

 Currently Fuego has (plans for) APIs for:

  - Forums